 - It’s accepted that they take a long time to learn

 - It’s usual, if not essential, to receive coaching, or some kind of instruction

 - We learn from our peers and sometimes from professionals

 - It’s never too late to improve our technique

 It’s fair to say that, by and large, we are familiar with learning new skills.
 But thinking and finding happiness don’t tend to be amongst them.
 We just get on with our thoughts.
 The stuff that goes on in our heads is largely private.
 Thought and feelings of pride, shame, passion, indifference, extreme joy and deepest despair are experiences that most of us have had.
 We may share them, or we may choose to keep them private.

 That can be fine if everything is going well.
 And many people do manage to get through life without any significant mental health concerns.
 But, lots of people don’t.

-When I was growing up, mental illness was still taboo.
-People talked in hushed tones about neighbours who had ‘had a breakdown’ or were suffering from depression.
-It tended to be viewed as a personal weakness or something shameful.
+Mental illness used to be viewed as a personal weakness or something shameful.
 Happily, those days are behind us.
 People talk openly about a wide variety of mental health conditions that were once poorly understood and largely ignored.

 Shift in public perception

 Cognitive behavioural therapy, or CBT, has played a major role in creating this shift in public perception.
-For good reason.
 CBT is a very successful method in teaching how to change the way that we think, feel and behave.